 Question: What is the 4+1 program that I've been hearing about?

 Answer: The accelerated Bachelor of Arts to Master of Arts program in English allows advanced English majors (both Creative Writing and Literature Concentrations) to begin work for their MA in English at Georgia College in their final year of undergraduate studies.
 Students may apply to the program at any time, even before enrolling at Georgia College.
 Any students applying before their third year of undergraduate study may be given provisional admission pending completion of the requirements listed in the catalog.
-Contact Dr. Jennifer Flaherty for more information.
+Contact Dr. Katie Simon for more information.

 Question: Who is my advisor, and how do I contact her?